elainemckinley/electron-gitlab-ci-monitor/README.md

 ## Getting Started
 1. Install the app for your platform.
 Installers can be found under releases.
-1. Write a configuration file, either on the machine running the build or hosted remotely.
+1. Write a configuration file, either on the machine running the monitor or hosted remotely.
 1. Start the app, and set the location for your config file.

 ### Config file format: